Skip to main content

 • put up fences, gates and public information notices

-• clear footpaths and nature trails
+• maintain footpaths, cycle tracks and nature trails

 • protect the forest from pests and diseases and prevent forest fires